anthares101/write-ups-page/docs/index.md

 # Welcome!

 I will put here all my write ups from TryHackMe, HackTheBox, CTFs...
-Also i will put them <a href="https://github.com/anthares101/write-ups" target="_blank">here</a> where you can find some extra resources.
-If you want more, i also have <a href="https://github.com/anthares101/my_cybersecurity_notes" target="_blank">this</a> repository with useful information that i have been collecting while i learn.
+Also I will put them <a href="https://github.com/anthares101/write-ups" target="_blank">here</a> where you can find some extra resources.
+If you want more, I also have <a href="https://github.com/anthares101/my_cybersecurity_notes" target="_blank">this</a> repository with useful information that I have been collecting while I learn.

 # A bit about me